flipcoder/textbeat/README.md

 # to set a relative key, this will go from a major scale to relative minor scale
 %k+6

-# you can also go down to relative minor below
+# you can also go downwards
 %k-6

 # scale names are supported, this changes the scale shape to dorian